bigashman/roadshow/03-docker.md

 policy](https://docs.openshift.org/latest/dev_guide/managing_images.html#image-pull-policy).

 WINNING!
-These few commands are the only ones you need to run to get a "vanilla" Docker image deployed on OpenShift Origin.
+These few commands are the only ones you need to run to get a "vanilla" Docker image deployed on OpenShift.
 This should work with any Docker image that follows best practices, such as defining an EXPOSE port, not running as the *root user* or specific user name, and a single non-exiting CMD to execute on start.

-**Note:** It is important to understand that, for security reasons, OpenShift Origin does not allow the deployment of Docker images that run as *root* by default.
+**Note:** It is important to understand that, for security reasons, OpenShift does not allow the deployment of Docker images that run as *root* by default.
 If you want or need to allow OpenShift users to deploy Docker images that do expect to run as root (or any specific user), a small configuration change is needed.
-You can learn more about the [Docker guidelines](https://docs.openshift.org/latest/creating_images/guidelines.html) for OpenShift Origin, or you can look at the section on [enabling images to run with a USER in the dockerfile](https://docs.openshift.org/latest/admin_guide/manage_scc.html#enable-images-to-run-with-user-in-the-dockerfile).
+You can learn more about the [Docker guidelines](https://docs.openshift.org/latest/creating_images/guidelines.html) for OpenShift, or you can look at the section on [enabling images to run with a USER in the dockerfile](https://docs.openshift.org/latest/admin_guide/manage_scc.html#enable-images-to-run-with-user-in-the-dockerfile).